BenTeardrop/battleship-one-player-game/README.md

 ### bugs

 #### solved bugs
-* on the players choice i change comparison operator from 'and' to 'or' cause the two had to be had of range but now if either is out range it prompts the error message.
+* on the players choice i changed comparison operator from 'and' to 'or' cause the two had to be had of range but now if either is out range it prompts the error message.

 #### no bugs remaining